Emily Bacon

-Emily Partridge Bacon was the first physician in Philadelphia to devote her practice exclusively to pediatrics.
-She introduced numerous innovations in her fifty-year hospital career, including the creation of a "well-baby" clinic, and a counseling service for troubled children.
-She was also a much-loved teacher and combined her clinical practice with a teaching career at the Woman's Medical College of Pennsylvania for over thirty years.
+Emily Partridge Bacon was a physician in Philadelphia who devoted her practice to pediatrics.
+During her hospital career, she established a well-baby clinic and a counseling service for children.
+She also taught at the Woman's Medical College of Pennsylvania for over thirty years.

 Early life

 Emily Partridge Bacon, daughter of Mary Ella Partridge and Joseph Thomas Bacon, was born in Moorestown Township, New Jersey on February 10, 1891.
 She had four other siblings, Florence Thayer Bacon, Mary Ella Bacon, Lloyd Harris Bacon, and Stanley Shumway Bacon.
 Emily Bacon entered Wilson College in Chambersburg, Pennsylvania, in 1908.
 During her college years, she was very active in the school's social and athletic life, serving as class president for three of her four years, participating in several literary societies, and playing right halfback on the field hockey team.
 Apparently, Bacon recalled her college years with great fondness.
 She maintained a strong relationship with Wilson College for much of her life, serving as an alumnae trustee and a member of the Wilson College Board for nearly two decades, from the early 1930s to the 1950s.